felipeg17/Databases/readme.md

 - *UPDATE*
 - *DELETE*

-#### Database structure
- - **Squema:** It is basically the DB, you can ddefine rules, filters, among others.
-A schema contains tables, views, functions and proceddures.
- - **Table:** It is a matrix of information, it is comprisedd of colums that represent a certain type of data (INT, CHAR, TEXT, TIME) and rows, which are the actual data in the table.
- - **Queries:** They are the core of SQL (Structured Query).
-They are a set of commads used to look up for certain info in the tables.

 ## Part 1: Blog
 The idea is to create a DB for a blog.
 The variable types and their realationships are defined as follows: